Phone

 Being a divorce lawyer has some unique challenges.
 One of the most difficult is the emotions involved.
 I cannot count the number of times that I have heard people ask “why are you urging me to agree with them?
 Aren’t you fighting for me?”
 Sometimes people reject every suggestion the other person makes just because it came from them.
 It does not matter if it is the perfect solution to the problem.
 If it comes from the other person, it must be bad.
 I know that all lawyers in family law have come across this problem, and I am sure that everyone who has been through a divorce or custody battle has felt this way.

 I can completely understand why someone might refuse to accept their ex’s ideas.
 It is an excruciatingly difficult time in anyone’s life.
 For whatever reason, you feel like you can no longer trust the person who you used to love deeply.
 I can see how that would cause a knee-jerk reaction against their ideas.
 It is a natural tendency to believe that the other person is scheming against you, that they are out to get you.
 While that is sometimes the case, I have learned never to believe it until I see some kind of evidence.
-Often, paranoia and hurt feelings get in the way instead of actual malice.
+Often, paranoia and hurt feelings get in the way.

-However, as adults, we must learn how to move past our distrust and inner conflicts to a place that we can at least rationally consider an idea, no matter the source.
+As adults, we must learn how to move past our distrust and inner conflicts to a place that we can at least rationally consider an idea, no matter the source.
 All attorneys have had to tell opposing counsel that they cannot do their great idea because a client will not be rational.
 People who are otherwise completely rational and fair will start hoarding and being distrustful and greedy.

 There are some family law attorneys who will look at the situation, see blood, and go into a frenzy like a mindless shark.
 They will frantically rip things apart with no mind to the morality or what is in the clients’ best interests.
 In that case, I hope that karma is real, because they will end up as dung beetles in their next life.
 However, if you find a good family law attorney, they will see the blood and be an ER doctor—try to staunch the bleeding to heal everyone.

+You should also consider the impact on your children.
 The child whose parents were reasonable and rational, though, handles the situation much better.
 This child spent equal time with the parents almost the whole way through.
 He does not feel unloved or abandoned.
 He is confused and hurt, yes, that the family is no longer the same.
 He will also need some counseling to work through the emotions.
 But when he makes the winning goal at his game, both parents are there to cheer him on and tell him they are so proud.
 When he struggles in reading, both parents are at the teacher conference and both are involved in making sure he is caught up.
 And when he grows up, he knows that while his parents’ relationship didn’t work out, he can form a healthy relationship on his own.
 He also knows how to treat people, even if he is mad, with dignity and respect.
 He learned that even though you may be mad, you can still make the best of a bad situation.

 Which situation do you want?
 When you think about your life until your child is 18, do you hope that you will be able to have nice, decent birthday parties where everyone who loves the child can attend?
 Do you want to be able to both attend the child’s graduation?
 Do you want your child to have the beautiful wedding she deserves, or have the reception ruined by fighting parents?